divanvisagie/reservoir/README.md

+# ⚠️ UNDER CONSTRUCTION ⚠️
+This project is currently under active development and is not ready for production use.
+Features may be incomplete or subject to significant changes.

 # reservoir

 Reservoir acts as a transparent proxy in front of any OpenAI-compatible API endpoint.
 Every conversation you have with language models is captured and stored, transforming your
-Reservoir into a living knowledge base that automatically grows with each interaction you make, whether you’re chatting, prompting, or coding.
+Reservoir into a living knowledge base that automatically grows with each interaction you make, whether you're chatting, prompting, or coding.

 <image width="256" src="./docs/logo.png" />